Valley Metro: Services

-Bus service
+Fixed-route bus

 Valley Metro operates bus routes around the Phoenix area through private companies in Phoenix, Mesa, Tempe, Glendale, and other parts of Maricopa County.
-These include fixed routes on city streets, suburban Express buses, RAPID buses, and circulators in parts of Phoenix, Glendale, Tempe, Mesa, Avondale, and Scottsdale.
+These include routes on city streets, suburban Express buses, RAPID buses, and circulators in parts of Phoenix, Glendale, Tempe, Mesa, Avondale, and Scottsdale.

-Light rail
+Light rail and streetcar

-Valley Metro Rail operates two lines, the A Line and B Line, totaling 38.5 miles of track between the cities of Phoenix, Tempe, and Mesa.
-The system was most recently expanded in June 2025, with two additional extensions in the design or pre-construction phases, with expected opening dates ranging from 2028 to 2030.
-Future extensions include service to the Arizona State Capitol and Desert Sky Mall, all in Phoenix.
+Valley Metro Rail & Streetcar operates two light rail lines, the A Line and B Line, totaling 38.5 miles of track between the cities of Phoenix, Tempe, and Mesa.
+The system was most recently expanded with the opening of its South Central line in June 2025, with two additional extensions in the design or pre-construction phases, with expected opening dates ranging from 2028 to 2030.
+Future extensions include service to the Arizona State Capitol and Desert Sky Mall.

-Streetcar

-The Valley Metro Streetcar, referred to as the S Line Streetcar on regional transit maps, is a streetcar extension of the Valley Metro Rail system.
-It serves 14 stops across three miles of track serving various parts of the city's downtown, as well as the Tempe campus of Arizona State University, with the Valley Metro Rail A Line.
+The S Line is a streetcar extension of the system.
+It serves 14 stops across three miles of track serving various parts of the city's downtown, as well as the Tempe campus of Arizona State University, with the A Line.

 Paratransit

-Valley Metro offers paratransit for elderly and disabled residents via its Paratransit service.
-Paratransit providers include:
+Valley Metro provides paratransit service for eligible residents through a combination of operators: